Judd Apatow on His Legacy, Feminism, and Why Republicans Make for Bad TV

 Like who?

 It’s not the best example, because he did have some opportunities to showcase his greatness, but when John Ritter was on The Larry Sanders Show we were all completely rocked watching him work.
 People’s jaws dropped at how talented he was.
 I remember loving him in Sling Blade.
-He had another 30 Sling Blade caliber parts in him.
+He had another 30 Sling Blade–caliber parts in him.
 He just never got the chance to prove it.

 On the subject of the work actors can and can’t get: Every once in a while you’ll see someone like Tim Allen say that conservatives are risking their Hollywood careers if they talk about their political beliefs.
 You’re an outspoken liberal.
 Would you hire an outspoken conservative?
 It’s easy to imagine a role for Kelsey Grammer or James Woods in one of your movies.